antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ------

 * Go to **Relate 2 tracks**  in te main menu and select the hypermutation status track for one of the axes and the track of the CMS classification for the other.
-Hover wityh your mouse over the bars to read the respective percentages.
+Choose a **Stacked bar %** _Graph type_ and hover with your mouse over the bars to read the respective percentages.

 Don't be shy to play around with any other annotations to gain more insight in the characteristics of subtypes in this dataset (e.g. MSI vs CMS ).
 Be aware that you check these conditions in a specific dataset, and pause to think if this corresponds with knowledge that you gained from literature or lectures.